 On this record, when the Prior Approvals were issued there was no evidence that the property values of adjacent and nearby lots in the community will be diminished whatsoever by granting approval for this Project.
 These facts and circumstances have not changed.
-The assertion by Mr. and Mrs. Angelillo that a water problem has resulted from the demolition of the buildings formerly on the Premises does not change the conclusions reached by this Zoning Board.
+The assertion that a water problem has resulted from the demolition of the buildings formerly on the Premises does not change the conclusions reached by this Zoning Board.
 It was stated before the Zoning Board that the Project will include infrastructure to address the high water table that exists in this area of the Village and extends well beyond the Premises.
-It is not the purview of this Zoning Board to address allegations by Mr. and Mrs. Angelillo regarding how the water in their basement occurred.
-That condition is one to be addressed, if at all, between private citizens in another forum.